mintautasi/mintautasi/README.md

 - 👋 Hi, I’m @mintautasi
 - 👀 I’m interested in CyberSecurity, hacking, coding, and fun.
-Sex with my gf is also a blessing
-- 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on Car Rental app
 - 📫 How to reach me: DC- Mintautas#3955